Spring 2023 Applications

-For over 40 years, the UVA Internship Placement Program (IPP) has connected students with quality professional internships.
+For 45 years, the UVA Internship Placement Program (IPP) has connected students with quality professional internships.
 The IPP team matches you with a customized internship placement based on the best opportunities for your interests, skills, and goals.
 We will help you develop your skills and knowledge through a Professional Development Workshop and provide ongoing support in all aspects of your internship experience.
 All internship sites are pre-qualified to meet UVA standards and guidelines established for internships by the Department of Labor Fair Labor Standards Act.

 While internship placement cannot be guaranteed, one application provides you with consideration for multiple opportunities.
 Questions?
 Schedule a virtual IPP Advising Appointment online on Handshake or by calling the UVA Career Center at 434-924-8900.

 IPP is fortunate to have strong partnerships with organizations across a wide variety of industries and community organizations and relationships with professionals in diverse functional roles who volunteer and dedicate their time to designing quality internship experiences for students.
 IPP is distinctive in its dual mission to provide valuable pre-professional experience for students and service to community businesses and organizations.

 - One application for multiple internship opportunities